welshea/git_commit_timestamps/README.md

 uses HEAD.
 Pointing HEAD to another branch or commit *might* produce the expected results with this script, or it might not.
 I haven't tested it, as I am a relatively new user of Git and haven't "branched out" into branches yet.
-For example, there are probably some edge cases that would require peerig into the future and/or past on other branches that aren't going to be handled correctly....
+For example, there are probably some edge cases that would require peering into the future and/or past on other branches that aren't going to be handled correctly....